tom171296/BlogNet/_drafts/2024-04-01-SecuringNugetsSupplyChainAsConsumer.md

 # Software Supply Chain
 Software applications are no longer built entirely from custom code.
 Instead, they are made up of a variety of third-party components, including open-source libraries, frameworks, and modules.
 These components are often referred to as dependencies.
 The software supply chain is the process of managing these dependencies and their security risks.

 By defaut, an organization inherits the software supply chain of all parts of its software.
 This includes the dependencies of the dependencies.
-This is called the transitive dependencies.

-Because of how big and convoluted the software supply chain can be, it is important to understand the risks and how to mitigate them.
+This is called the transitive dependencies Because of how big and convoluted the software supply chain can be, it is important to understand the risks and how to mitigate them.
 In this blog we'll discover a few simple basic hygiene steps to secure your software supply chain.

 Many developers appear to be unaware of the risks inherent in the software supply chain.
 Despite the rapid pace of development and heavy reliance on third-party components, it's concerning how frequently developers downplay the potential security vulnerabilities that could affect their applications.
 Pressing deadlines and the temptation of fast fixes often result in neglecting security aspects within the software supply chain.
-It's crucial for developers to acknowledge the importance of prioritizing security awareness, implementing proactive measures to strengthen their development methodologies, and protecting their software from the hidden threats they may inadvertently introduce.
+It's crucial for developers to acknowledge the importance of prioritizing security awareness, implementing proactive measures to strengthen their development methodologies, and protecting their software from the hidden threats they may introduce.

 # Knowing what is in your software
 Any time a package is installed or reinstalled, which includes being installed as part of a restore proces, Nuget also installs any additional packages on which that first package depends.